justwjr/Edmunds-Data-Pipeline-sdk-python/readme.md

 # Minimal maintenance

   The Kinesis firehose runs every hour on an EC2 instance automatically.
 Errors get logged as objects, so they don't inturrupt the process.
-To keep things simple, all the SQL requirements are done using Spark SQL and the results ouput to an html file.
+To keep things simple, all the SQL requirements are done using Spark SQL and the results output to an html file.
   An update to the webpage requires running a program on a local machine to fetch the updated html file and push changes.
+Moving all scripts to cloud instances would be better than having to rely on a local laptop.

 # Debuggability

-  Errors get printed the log and also can get stored as objects, making things easy to debug.
+  Errors get printed to the log and can also get stored as objects, making things easy to debug.
 It can be further improved by using a Lambda Architecture and functional batch layer, using recomputation algorithms when possible.